-This is an Option 1b proposal anticipated .
-All project components are proposed to be and constructed , there efore, we anticipate no disproportionate impact to overburdened communities either during g construction or once the project is completed.
-For additional information on ACE's commitment it to fairness and a focus on diversity, equity, and inclusion, please see the response at the end of the Proposal Benefits section.
-ACE is committed to projects in its communities that ar e just.
+, therefore, we anticipate no disproportionate impact to overburdened communities either during construction or once the projects are completed.
+For additional information on ACE's commitment to fairness and a focus on diversity, equity, and inclusion, please see the response in the Socioeconomic Resources subsection in the Environmental Impact and Permitting section.
+ACE is committed to projects in its communities